 If your pet will be traveling in the car with you, they should be secure in the car with a crate or carrier.
 Crates should be large enough for dogs to stand up and turn around.
 Take frequent breaks so your pet is able to go to the bathroom and stretch its legs.
 Never leave your dog in the car in hot or humid conditions or when the temperature is very cold.

 4. Items to Help Calm Your Dog

 If your dog gets stressed out when traveling, bring along calming treats (such as Naturvet calming treats.)
 ThunderShirts can help many pets too; a ThunderShirt is a tight-fitting vest that feels like a hug, so named because they often help with noise anxiety, too.
 If your dog isn’t accustomed to long car rides, numerous short trips around the neighborhood prior to your trip may help.
 Make sure to provide a reward once you have reached the destination to break the association of the car and fearfulness in your dog’s mind.
 Other items you may want to have in the car include a familiar bed or blanket from home, toys such as chews or KONGS with treat fillings (to battle boredom), and collapsible dishes for water and food.
 If you’re taking your dog camping, familiarize your pet with a tent prior to leaving as well.

 - Light-up collar or leash for nighttime

 - Jacket for rain or colder temperatures, especially at night when sleeping

 - A collapsible water bowl or doggie water bottle to use while on the trail

 - Booties for rocky areas or hiking trails

-- A life vest (if boating)
+- A life vest (if boating or swimming)

 - A tool to pull ticks (make sure to have already used a tick preventative) as well as a brush to remove burrs or thorns from fur